samccann/hello-world/README.md

 # hello-world
-learning github repository, one little trick at a time.
+learning github repository, one small trick at a time.